AvinavCHATTERJEE2103028/Online-Password-Generator/README.md

 # Online-Password-Generator
 ## Introduction
-This is an online password generator tool designed to create strong and secure passwords for various purposes.
-Whether you need a password for your email, social media accounts, or any other online service, this tool helps you generate randomized, complex passwords to enhance your digital security.
+>This is an online password generator tool designed to create strong and secure passwords for various purposes.
+>Whether you need a password for your email, social media accounts, or any other online service, this tool helps you generate randomized, complex passwords to enhance your digital security.

 ## Features
--Strong Password Generation: Utilizes secure algorithms to generate strong and random passwords.
+*Strong Password Generation: Utilizes secure algorithms to generate strong and random passwords.
--Customizable Options: Allows users to specify parameters such as password length, inclusion of special characters, numbers, etc.
+*Customizable Options: Allows users to specify parameters such as password length, inclusion of special characters, numbers, etc.
--Copy to Clipboard: Conveniently copy generated passwords to the clipboard for easy usage.
+*Copy to Clipboard: Conveniently copy generated passwords to the clipboard for easy usage.
--Responsive Design: Responsive and user-friendly interface that works seamlessly across different devices and screen sizes.
+*Responsive Design: Responsive and user-friendly interface that works seamlessly across different devices and screen sizes.

 ## Contact